My Family Tree

 If you have any information that will help me in my genealogical research then I would love to hear from you.

 Our family tree so far covers ten generations and obviously touches many families, the 'Quick Find' below will open the earliest pdf file containing the surname you select:

 James Price Lee was born on 28th February 1858.
 He lived with his parents Benjamin Lee and Elizabeth Price, 6 brothers and 4 sisters on The Common, Kempsey, Worcestershire.
 When he was older he moved to live in Lozells, Birmingham to find work and this is possibly where he met Sarah Jane Blocksidge from Stirchley, Shropshire; whom he married in 1880 at the age of 22.
 By 1885 they had 2 children, Edith and Benjamin, and decided to move to London to find work.
-James managed to get a job looking after horses at Brentford Wharf.
+James managed to get a job looking after horses at Brentford Wharf, then in Middlesex, west of London.
 The wharf was situated where the Grand Union Canal meets the River Thames and would have been a very busy place in those days with horse-drawn barges and wagons coming and going throughout the day.
 They lived at the wharf and following his parents' sense of procreation had 7 more children - now 5 boys and 4 girls, one of whom was my grandfather John Joseph (Jack) Lee.
 As far as I can discover none of those 5 boys produced any direct male descendents other than me.
 I have just 2 children, as we now have birth control in this century.
 Both are girls, so it is the end of the Lee line from you James, sorry.
 Maybe your 6 brothers produced surviving male descendents.
 However, in the true spirit of the 21st Century, one of my daughters has kept her surname Lee for herself and for both of her offspring Benjamin and Eleanor.

 Other family links: